New Postgres Install

 - With the authentication setup, any logged-in user can connect to PostgreSQL using the postgres database user

-- Remote connections are secured with password authenticationt to install PostgreSQL in default system locations (e.g.,
+- Remote connections are secured with password authentication

 This is a common scenario in production setups.
 Below is a clean, robust setup strategy.